-Personal interviews, carried out by 310 professional interviewers under ISTAT direct control, concern 1st wave interviews, (except some interviews made in particular periods such as summer or Christmas holidays), 2nd, 3rd and 4th waves interviews to households with no telephone.
-Telephone interviews, carried out in service by about 35 professional interviewers per quarter, concern all other cases.
+Personal interviews, carried out by 317 professional interviewers under ISTAT direct control, concern 1st wave interviews, (except some interviews made in particular periods such as summer or Christmas holidays) and following waves interviews (2nd, 3rd and 4th waves) to households with no telephone.
+Telephonic interviews, carried out in service by about 35 professional interviewers per day (they do shift work, the total amount of CATI interviewers is about 120), concern all other cases.

-The response rate in 2006 was on the average 90.2%.
-Refusals were approximately 29% of the total non-response.
+The response rate in 2007 was on the average 88.4%.
+Refusals were approximately 33% of the total non-response.